wgottwalt/gnu_modula2_playground/README.md

    cxxlib, gcclib and the libs you add on your own.
 3. In GCC 13 the gm2 frontend behaves a bit odd which makes using globing mechanisms in makefiles quite annoying.
+4. Avoid small size optimizations (-Os).
+These result in very odd errors, especially if combined with wrappers around libs (libc.def).

 If you are on Arch Linux you could use my GCC 15 snapshot packages to get the latest Modula-2 support. (https://aur.archlinux.org/packages/gcc-snapshot)